-- 1) The PITI on the prior residence must be included unless there is either - a.
+- 1) The PITI on the prior residence must be included in the qualifying ratios unless there is either - a.
 An executed sales contract with financing contingencies removed or - b.
-An executed buyout agreement as part of an employer relocation plan (of the type qualifying for the relocation discount as defined in these guidelines) where the employer/relocation company are responsible for the outstanding mortgages on the property pending sale. - 2) Incremental reserves in excess of those required in the absence of a prior residence pending sale are required (unless there is an executed buyout agreement that is part of an employer sponsored relocation plan of the type qualifying for the relocation discount as defined in these guidelines) as follows: - a.
-6 months PITI for the property pending sale and 6 months for the subject property or - b.
-If >30% equity in the prior residence pending sale is documented via a new appraisal including at a minimum an exterior inspection, then 2 months PITI for the property pending sale and a minimum of 2 months for the subject property
+An executed buyout agreement as part of an employer relocation plan (of the type qualifying for the relocation discount as defined in these guidelines) where the employer/relocation company are responsible for the outstanding mortgages on the property pending sale. - 2) Incremental reserves in excess of those required in the absence of a prior residence pending sale are required as follows: - a.
+Pending with executed sales contract or buyout agreement satisfying the requirements above - i.
+If PITI on the pending property included in the DTI: 0 months PITI on the pending property or - ii.
+If PITI on the pending property excluded from the DTI: 2 months PITI on the pending property - b.
+Other pending and for sale not pending: - i.
+If PITI on the pending property included in the DTI: 2 months PITI on the pending or for sale property or - ii.
+If PITI on the pending property excluded from the DTI: 2 months PITI on the subject property and 6 months PITI on the pending property